scrubbbbs/cbird/readme.md

 - colordescriptor somewhat non-deterministic, could be a bug
 - vacuum database once in a while, maybe have a delete counter
 - dctfeature hash logic seems flawed, needs analysis
-- ~~use metric tree for large dct hash sets, hammingtree misses a lot of matches ~10% on places365~~
-- ffmpeg deprecations
+- ffmpeg deprecations, requires older branch to compile
 - maybe problem with some chars in filenames, dirs ending in "!" are skipped by scanner
 - MGLW jpeg-compression-quality does not work in zip archives
 - MGLW scale-to-fit does not work when diff image enabled
 - MGLW up/down key selection swaps sides (scroll wheel does not)
 - replace & rename a file will not update index (needs to store date-modified and/or size)
-- Windows 10: titlebar/dialogs do not use native theme
+- Windows: titlebar/dialogs do not use native theme
 - MGLW: delete multi-select as one batch
 - MGLW: suppress QIR eof warnings from thread cancellation
-- replace qPrintable() used for file i/o with qUtf8Printable or QString
+- replace qPrintable() used for file path with qUtf8Printable or QString
 - max matches (-p.mm) is off by one in the final result
 - maybe scale up small svg prior to indexing
 - MGLW: load next row loses focus item on some systems (gnome?)